MicrosoftDocs/azure-devops-docs/docs/organizations/security/security-best-practices.md

 - PATs shouldn't grant write or manage permissions on builds or releases.
 - PATs should have an expiration date and be kept secret since they're as critical as passwords.
 - PATs should never be hardcoded in the application code, even if it's tempting to do so to simplify the code.
-- Administrators should regularly audit all PATs using the [REST APIs](/rest/api/azure/devops/tokenadmin/personal-access-tokens/list) and revoke any that don't meet the above criteria.
+- Administrators should regularly audit all PATs using the [REST APIs](/rest/api/azure/devops/tokenadmin/personal-access-tokens/list) and revoke any that doesn't meet the above criteria.

 - Keep your PATs secret.
 Your tokens are as critical as passwords.
 - Store your tokens in a safe place.